Windows 10 is spying on your every move: here’s why and how to stop it

 And if you use Gmail, you’ll note that Google has been serving ads through Gmail for some time now – and if you haven’t noticed any, just check under your Gmail’s “Promotions” tab.
 They get information straight out of your private emails to help their ad network partners target you.
 It’s right there in their privacy agreement.
 Microsoft even attacked Gmail over these privacy violations and launched a “You got Scroogled” marketing campaign.

-What you can do to protect your privacy
+What you can do to protect your privacy in Windows 10

 The reality is, short of becoming a Linux user or developing your own operating system, there is little you can do to keep your information entirely private.
-Even recent Windows 7 and 8 updates come with their own host of privacy issues, so don’t think you’re out of the woods just because you haven’t made the move to 10.
+Even recent Windows 7 and 8 updates come with their own host of privacy issues, so don’t think you’re out of the woods just because you haven’t made the move to Windows 10.

 But there are several steps you can take to maximize your privacy while using Windows 10, and we encourage you to explore these options – whatever agency you can take over your privacy is better than none.

-Windows 10 setting options to look into
+Windows 10 privacy settings to look into